Dorothy Ray Healey: Break with party

-A critical moment for her came in 1956, after the reading of Nikita Khrushchev's speech, "On the Personality Cult and its Consequences," which revealed the crimes that Joseph Stalin committed under the USSR's one-party system.
+In 1956, after the reading of Nikita Khrushchev's speech, "On the Cult of Personality and Its Consequences", which revealed the crimes that Joseph Stalin committed as leader of the USSR, she became outspoken in her insistence for the CPUSA to support democracy and reduce its ties with the Soviets.
 "The speech went on for four hours, and I was reduced to tears after about 30 minutes," she said.
 "Fact after fact of monstrous things had happened.
 It was a relentless account.
 But I believed it.
 There was no questioning its authenticity."
-From that point, she was outspoken in her insistence for the American Communist Party to support democracy and reduce its ties with the Soviets.

 Although many others like novelist Howard Fast left the CPUSA after the revelations of Stalin's crimes, Healey tried to reform it from within.
 Her story is told in a book she wrote with historian Maurice Isserman, Dorothy Healey Remembers: A Life in the American Communist Party (1990), in which she revealed "the aspirations, commitment, illusions -- and, ultimately, disillusionment -- of a generation of young Communists" who joined the movement before and during the Great Depression.

-She resigned from her leadership post in 1968, after Soviet Party Boss Leonid Brezhnev ordered Soviet and Warsaw Pact troops to crush the movement in Czechoslovakia.
+She resigned from her leadership post in 1968, after Soviet Party Boss Leonid Brezhnev ordered Soviet and Warsaw Pact troops to crush the democratic socialist movement in Czechoslovakia.
 She stayed in the party until 1973, when she resigned in a dispute with CPUSA General Secretary Gus Hall over issues of orthodoxy, to which she could no longer conform.
 The end came when she could no longer hold her tongue and publicly criticized the Party.

 Later life

 In 1974, Healey joined the New American Movement, and in 1975, she became a member of its national interim committee.
 Later, she supported the merger of NAM with the Democratic Socialist Organizing Committee in 1982, to form the Democratic Socialists of America.
 Through her involvement with NAM and the Democratic Socialists, she provided an important link between the activists of the 1930s and the younger generation inspired by the popular movement against the Vietnam War.
-Healey became a national vice-chair of DSA, and said in 1984, "So that potentially, what DSA represents, if ever realized, can be enormously exciting and important in the country."
+Healey became a national vice chair of DSA, and said in 1984, "So that potentially, what DSA represents, if ever realized, can be enormously exciting and important in the country."

 Healey moved to Washington, D.C., in 1983 to live with her son, Richard Healey, to help raise her grandchildren.
-She had been broadcasting on Pacifica Radio in Los Angeles since 1959, and in Washington, she and Richard co-hosted "Dialogue," an hour-long public affairs show on WPFW on Wednesday mornings.
+She broadcast on Pacifica Radio in Los Angeles from 1959, and in Washington, she and Richard co-hosted "Dialogue," an hour-long public affairs show on WPFW on Wednesday mornings.
+Healey joined the D.C.
+Statehood Party after living in the city.

-Dorothy Ray Healey was married to, in her own words, "three good men": Lon Sherman, Don Healey and Phillip Connelly.
+Dorothy Ray Healey was married to, in her own words, "three good men": Lon Sherman, Don Healey, and Phillip Connelly.
 All three marriages ended in divorce.

 She once wrote: "My hatred of capitalism, which degrades and debases humans, is as intense now as it was when I joined the Young Communist League in 1928.
 I remain a communist, as I have been all my life, albeit without a party."